syncfusion/blazor-docs/src/charts/sparkline/getting-started.md

     </head>
     ```

-    > For Internet Explorer 11, kindly refer the polyfills.
-Refer the [`documentation`](https://blazor.syncfusion.com/documentation/common/how-to/render-blazor-server-app-in-ie/) for more information.
+    > For the Internet Explorer 11, kindly refer to the polyfills.
+For more information, refer to the [`documentation`](https://blazor.syncfusion.com/documentation/common/how-to/render-blazor-server-app-in-ie/)
     ```html
     <head>
         <link href="https://cdn.syncfusion.com/blazor/{:version:}/styles/bootstrap4.css" rel="stylesheet" />